AbdullahValley/bkash/README.md

 ![bkash-tokenized-payment](https://user-images.githubusercontent.com/30390432/90474602-7334f700-e147-11ea-8e4e-6d93ac1d25dc.png)

 ## Laravel Framework
 You can easily use it for your laravel framework project.
-Check the **routes.php, bkash.blade.php** and **BkashController.php** files and enjoy.
+Check the **routes.php, bkash-payment.blade.php** and **BkashController.php** files and enjoy.

 ## Raw PHP Guidelines
 You can use it for your raw PHP project.
 I have collected these code from **bKash Developer** GitHub.
 Please goto **Raw PHP folder** and get all the files.
 Run the **payment.php** file on your server.